MathewT/aws-certified-solutions-architect-associate-2020/DynamoDB/README.md

   * Scalars - string, number, binary, boolean, null
   * Complex - lists, maps
   * Sets - compound type that represents multiple unique values
+    * string sets, number sets, binary sets

+### Primary Key

+1. Every item must include a primary key.
+1. Can be single value or composite of two values.
+1. Each item in a table is uniquely identifiable by its primary key.
+1. Primary key selection and design is the most important part of DynamoDB modelling.
+1. Almost all data access is via primary keys.

+### Secondary Indexes

+1. Used when additional flexibility is needed
+1. Secondary access pattern
+1. Must specify a primary key on creation
+1. AWS will copy all items from the main table into the secondary index in the reshaped form.
+You can then query the secondary index.